jmankopf/js13k-rewire/README.md

 # js13k-rewire

-A Puzzle game for the js13kGames 2018 Development Competition (https://js13kgames.com/).
+A puzzle game for the js13kGames 2018 Development Competition (https://js13kgames.com/).

-Bring the System back online by rewiring the power nodes.
+Bring the system back online by rewiring the power nodes.

-This game is written in Typescript.
+This game is written in typescript.

 You can play the game here: https://js13kgames.com/entries/re-wire